 Grid-connected solar panel systems are connected to the electricity supply grid.
 An inverter converts DC low voltage power generated by the solar panels to 240V AC household supply.
 The smart meter records and manages how much electricity is drawn from or fed back into the grid.
 When excess solar-generated electricity is fed into the grid, the meter records it, so the household gets pay for the feed-in electricity their solar panel generated and only pay for what was drawn from the network.

 It's hard to say about average installation time without knowing the size of solar system they type of roof and the environment.
 Bigger the system, longer the time it require to be installed.
 A typical 5kw system takes around 1 day, start to finish.

 Do solar panels work in a blackout?

 If your solar panel system is connected to the grid, it will shut off in the event of a blackout.
 This is to prevent emergency responders and electricity utility repair-people from being injured by your panels sending power back to the grid.
-However, there are certain off-grid inverters you can buy that provide backup power in a blackout when paired with a battery.
+However, there are certain off-grid or hybrid inverters and batteries you can purchase that provide backup power in a blackout.

 How do I check the performance of my solar system?

 It’s easy to check your solar power system at any time.
 The majority of inverters offer a built in display that gives you a live data feed of how much power your system is generating.
 Most systems will give you historical data showing how your system has been performing over time..
 If your solar inverter is wi-fi ready you can see your performance through web application on your mobile.